Code-Institute-Submissions/PaulSweeney-cmd-Get_The_Fit_Main-cmd/README.md

 * [iPhone view3 - File-two](media/wireframes/iPhone-3.png)
 ## 1. Colour Scheme
 * The colour scheme for the design consists of blacks, yellows and blues (for free delivery suggestion text and shopping bag icon when products have been added - this actually came built in so I've decided to keep it as it goes well).
 The colour scheme is simple yet attractive to the user and doesn't overload their experice with too much noise.
 I like to call it simple but effective.
+* I've also added a transparency effect to the nav bar with a stronger gradient on the nav link bar to set it apart to highlight the navlinks better.
+This instantly added more character and professionalism to the site.

 ## 2. Typography
 * Home Link & Page Titles - Montserrat.
 This font was chosen as the style goes well with a black background, an off-white colour was used to finish the look